Of All the Things (film)

-The lead stars, Regine Velasquez and Aga Muhlach, in their appearance in Eat Bulaga!s Pinoy Henyo segment, stated that the movie is going to have screenings in Guam, hinting further screenings internationally, although no confirmations have been made by the management of GMA Network nor its distribution partner, Freestyle Releasing for screenings internationally or Viva Films.

 Plot

 Muhlach plays the role of Umboy, a notary public attorney who earns a living by notarizing important documents and other papers.
 Velasquez plays the role of Berns, a professional documents fixer.
 Every time Berns needs a notary public, she goes to Umboy to "legalize" her documents.
 Umboy is not a fan of Berns fixing documents.
 Their different ideology and principles in life are the causes of friction between the characters.
 However, with friction came attraction.
-How will these two get along?
-How will they deal with the tense attraction?
-See the movie and find out.